-- Combine the sourdough starter, molasses, honey, coffee, and water in a large bowl or lidded container.
+Combine the sourdough starter, molasses, honey, coffee, and water in a large bowl or lidded container.
 Add the flours and salt, and mix until it forms a thick, sticky dough.
-Cover the container loosely with its lid, plastic wrap or a damp kitchen towel, and allow it to rise at room temperature for approximately 1 day, give or take a few hours, until roughly doubled in size.
+Cover the container loosely with its lid, plastic wrap or a damp kitchen towel, and allow it to rise at room temperature for approximately 12-24 hours (depending on ambient temperature and culture vigor), until roughly doubled in size.

 When you’re ready to bake, prepare a surface for working with the dough by lightly dusting it with all-purpose or whole-wheat flour.
 Preheat oven to 400 If you have a baking stone, place it on the middle rack.
 Even though the next steps take some time, start the preheat now anyway; give the oven plenty of time to get the stone really hot.

 To shape the dough, begin by evenly dividing the dough into two halves.
 Pick up each piece, dust the dough with a handful of all-purpose flour and use your hands to shape it into a ball, creating gentle surface tension by stretching each of the four sides of the dough down to the bottom of the ball (the “gluten coat” technique).
 Shape the dough-ball by patting the dough into an approximately 1.5″ thick rectangle, folding/pressing one edge to the center, rolling the rest of the way, tucking under each of the two ends, and pinching the seam.